janosh/blog/content/posts/2019-03-04~disqus-comments/disqus-comments.md

 The config object `disqusConfig` is now an exported function to keep things [DRY](https://wikipedia.org/wiki/Don%27t_repeat_yourself) and make it reusable by the post template component above where it was just an object.

 You can customize what string the `CommentCount` component displays depending on how many comments a post has by going to your Disqus admin settings [as described here](https://help.disqus.com/installation/customizing-comment-count-link-text).
-For instance you might want to change the text "0 comments" to something more inspiring like "Start a discussion!". :wink:
+For instance, you might want to change the text "0 comments" to something more inspiring like "Start a discussion!". :wink:

 ![Disqus community admin settings](disqus-community-admin-settings.png)